cranej/cranej.github.io/posts/2017-05-20-use-gnupg-for-ssh-authentication-smoothly.md

 ### Use the new created key for ssh authentication

-Prior to gpg version 2.1, you will have to use some third party tools to convert the gpg key to ssh key and use it as other ordinary ssh keys.
+Prior to gpg version 2.1, you will have to use some third party tools to convert the gpg key to ssh key, and use it in the same way as for other ordinary ssh keys.
 Start from version 2.1 things became much easier.

 1. Find out *keygrip* of the new created key by running `gpg2 --with-keygrip -k [your key id]`.
 2. Write it into `~/.gnupg/sshcontrol` as a separate line.